 If a potential client wishes to advertise a job then they contact Action for People who send out a list of job opportunities to all PAs every day.
 If a PA wishes to apply for a job that is advertised then they submit an application that is passed to the client who will contact any PA that they wish to interview.

 Please note that there are strict rules that surround what is known as brokerage or ‘job matching’ so ALL jobs are advertised to all PAs.

 How will I get paid?

-Can I work for more than one service user?
+Can I work for more than one client?

 Will I have to give my full name and address on the website?

 No you don’t need to give your full name but you can if you want to.
-We will not be publishing addresses on the website but we will need to say which area you will be able to work in so that the service user is able to choose someone who lives near to them.
+We do not publish addresses on the website but we will need to say which area you will be able to work in so that the client is able to choose someone who lives near to them.

-It is helpful to provide a contact telephone number but an email address is sufficient and may be more helpful in some cases ie for someone with a hearing impairment.
+It is helpful to provide a contact telephone number, for which re recommend you use a dedicated work mobile but an email address is sufficient and may be more helpful in some cases ie for someone with a hearing impairment.

 Can I say which services I will or won’t do?

-Support With Confidence is a unique scheme that offers peace of mind to people wishing to employ a Personal Assistant.
-The scheme offers training, undertakes enhanced DBS (which replaced CRB) and reference checks and places Personal Assistants who have successfully met the requirements of the scheme on a directory of providers.
+Support With Confidence and Personal Assistants at Home are schemes designed to offers peace of mind to people wishing to employ a Personal Assistant.
+The scheme offers training, undertakes enhanced DBS and reference checks and places Personal Assistants who have successfully met the requirements of the scheme on a directory of providers.
 All Approved Personal Assistants are issued with a numbered certificate as proof of their Approved status.